 Is Nitrile the best ESD material?

-It is best to choose nitrile as it provides the best barrier protection against cuts and chemicals.
-However, nitrile is not compatible with aromatic solvents and ketones commonly found in paints and adhesives.
+It is best to choose Nitrile as it provides the best barrier protection against cuts and chemicals.
+However, Nitrile is incompatible with aromatic solvents and ketones commonly found in paints and adhesives.

 Is Nylon ESD Safe?